 Direct Payment Of Dividend To Owner

 A dividend payment received as a check is direct income for the owner.
-This income is considered taxable by the IRS, and this is not the most efficient use for dividend payments as far a achieving the highest long term rate of growth.
+This income is considered taxable by the IRS, and this is not the most efficient use for dividend payments as far as achieving the highest long-term rate of growth.
 However, this is not always the goal of every life insurance policy used for investment purposes.
+Taking a direct payment also allows owners to get cashflow back from their investment.

 Using Dividends To Reduce Premiums

-By using dividend payments to reduce premiums, the amount of money that the policy owner pays into the policy is reduced.
-Even though the owner is paying less and less money over time, the cash value is still guaranteed to grow by the illustrated minimums.
+When using dividend payments to reduce premiums, the amount of money that the policy owner pays into the policy is reduced.
+Even though the owner is paying less and less money over time as the dividend payments grow, the cash value is still guaranteed to grow by at least the illustrated minimums.
 After enough time, the dividend payment may be able to pay the entire policy premium all by itself.
-At this point the life insurance policy will continue to accrue cash value without any more money being paid in.
+At this point, the life insurance policy will continue to accrue cash value without any more money being paid in.

-The bottom line is that through cash value guarantees and dividend payments, a whole life insurance policy has a bigger benefit than just the death benefit.
-It benefits the owner during his lifetime with the positive internal rate of return and tax advantages.
-With payments from dividend and the cash value growth, whole life insurance is a valuable investment vehicle.
+The bottom line is that through cash value guarantees and dividend payments, a whole life insurance policy can be a great investment.
+It benefits the owner during his lifetime with the positive internal rate of return and tax advantages and it benefits the beneficiaries after the insured person dies by providing a large death benefit payout.

 Universal Life Insurance

 Universal life insurance pays a guaranteed minimum rate of return (2% by law) or higher when prevailing interest rates are higher.
 The interest rate is determined through a published formula usually tied to other rates such as LIBOR.
-Each month a cost of insurance charge comes from the cash value.
-The universal life policy allows flexible premium funding, however, which is unlike a whole life insurance policy.
+Each month a cost of insurance charges comes from the cash value.
+The universal life policy allows flexible premium funding which is unlike a whole life insurance policy.

-The way to generate a positive rate of return with a universal life insurance policy is to fund the policy well in excess of the cost of insurance.
-The excess continues to accrue in the cash value account, which is then paid the current interest rate.
-This value also accrues completely tax deferred, which increases the true rate of return.
+The way to generate a positive rate of return with a universal life insurance policy is to fund the policy really well.
+It must be funded significantly over the price of the insurance in the early years.
+The excess continues to accrue in the cash-value account, which is then paid the current interest rate.
+This value also accrues completely tax-deferred, which increases the true rate of return.
 The higher the tax bracket of the owner, the higher the true net rate of return provided by the policy.
-Eventually with enough cash value the policy can become self sustaining and can continue to grow without further payments being made.
+Eventually, with enough cash value, the policy can become self-sustaining and can continue to grow without further payments being made.
 This both keeps the life insurance in force and provides a source of savings for the owner.

-Universal life insurance enjoys the same tax advantages a a whole life insurance policy.
-All growth is completely tax deferred and withdrawals are taken FIFO, meaning the entire amount that was paid into the policy can be withdrawn tax free.
-With enough cash value an owner could potentially remove his entire investment and still leave enough cash value in the policy to continue growing.
-Loans can also be taken tax free and used as a source of income.
+Universal life insurance enjoys the same tax advantages as a whole life insurance policy.
+All growth is completely tax-deferred and withdrawals are taken FIFO, meaning the entire amount that was paid into the policy can be withdrawn tax-free.
+Loans can also be taken tax-free and used as a source of income.
+It is unwise to take money from a universal life insurance policy because the cost of insurance rises so much in the later years of the insured person’s life.
+Universal life insurance also typically has high surrender charges so they should not be surrendered in the period with charges unless it is necessary.

 Variable universal life insurance works similarly to universal life insurance in that the premium payment structure is flexible.
-As long as the cost of insurance charges are covered, it does not matter if a person is paying into the policy or not.
-Any excess premium payment over the cost of insurance is deposited into the cash value account.
+As long as the cost of insurance charges is covered, it does not matter if a person is paying into the policy or not.
+Any excess premium payment over the cost of insurance is deposited into the cash value account that gets invested into the market.

 Cash Value Invested Into Variable Sub Account Funds

-The cash value account in a variable universal life insurance contract does not always carry any guaranteed rate of return, though some contracts may provide this.
-The cash value account is invested into funds effectively the same as mutual funds, called sub accounts.
-Each sub account is managed and invests in different securities according to the investment object of each.
-For instance some may focus on high yield bonds, or mid cap equities, or utilities.
-Others may be funds whose performance is tied to indexes such as the S&P 500.
-The client has full control over which subaccount to invest in, and can make trades similar to mutual fund trades in a brokerage account.
+The cash value account in a variable universal life insurance contract does not always carry any guaranteed rate of return unless it is put into a money market account.
+The cash value account is invested into funds effectively the same as mutual funds, called sub-accounts.
+Each sub-account is managed by a professional fund manager and invests in different securities according to the investment objective for each.
+For instance, some may focus on high-yield bonds, or mid-cap equities, or utilities.
+Other sub-accounts may be funds whose performance is tied to indexes such as the S&P 500.
+The client has full control over which subaccount to invest in and can make trades similar to mutual fund trades in a brokerage account.
+The gain is not taxed when traded, as long as the money stays within the policy.

 The cash value then fluctuates daily according to the market performance of each subaccount.
-The more money that is invested into the cash value account over the cost of insurance, the more money (higher relationship of market value to insurance cost) that can be invested into the market and earn more money.
+The more money that is invested into the cash value account over the cost of insurance, the more money is available to invest.
+This means that the best performing policies are those which are well funded from the start and have time to grow.

-This value grows tax deferred just like other forms of life insurance, even though it is invested into the market.
-The death benefit of course provides protection for beneficiaries the entire time, and withdrawals are taxed with the tax free cost basis being removed from the policy first.
+The value grows tax-deferred just like other forms of life insurance, even though it is invested in the market.
+The death benefit of course provides protection for beneficiaries the entire time, and withdrawals are taxed FIFO (gains last).
+Loans are available as they are in other forms of permanent life insurance.

-If the investments within a variable life insurance policy are performing highly, the returns on this type of life insurance will rival investment accounts.
-Because these are tax deferred as well, the net return can become even higher.
+If the investments within a variable life insurance policy are performing highly, the returns on this type of life insurance will rival investment accounts in performance.
+Because these are tax-deferred as well, the net return can become even higher.
+The fees tend to be higher within this type of policy so only purchase this as an investment if you need the life insurance coverage.

 The risks are that investments perform poorly.
-The cost of insurance within a universal life insurance policy and a variable universal life insurance article rise over time.
-If the investments perform poorly on top of this, clients can end up spending a lot of money on a variable universal life insurance policy with little return until a death claim is filed.
+The cost of insurance within a universal life insurance policy and a variable universal life insurance rises over time.
+If the investments perform poorly on top of this, clients can end up spending a lot of money on a variable universal life insurance and it will be a poor investment.
 Sometimes these policies become difficult to keep in force until death because the cost of insurance is so high.
-The worst case scenario for a policy owner is to pay a lot of money into the policy for years, and then have the policy lapse with no value.
-Just like with investment accounts, sound investing strategies with diversification of risk is required to give a policy the highest chance of performing well over time.
+The worst-case scenario for a policy owner is to pay a lot of money into the policy for years, and then have the policy lapse with no value.
+Just like with investment accounts, sound investing strategies with the diversification of risk are required to give a policy the highest chance of performing well over time.

 Life Insurance Is An Investment For Owners And Beneficiaries Sake

-No matter the form of life insurance used, life insurance is a great way to pass on money tax free to the next generation.
+No matter the form of life insurance used, life insurance is a great way to pass on money tax-free to the next generation.
 Even if the policy does not provide extra money for the owner, it will provide a wonderful benefit to the beneficiaries.
-The tax deferred earnings in life insurance makes the rate of return higher than the equivalent amount if the money was not tax deferred, and the entire investment can be withdrawn tax free.
+The tax-deferred earnings in life insurance provide an advantage over traditional investment vehicles even if the rate of return is slightly lower.